-Do you ever wonder how much you need to retire?
+Ever wonder how much do you need to retire?
 I know it's a thought on a lot of people's minds.
-Some people want to retire while they're young, whereas others are getting older and want to know how much more they'll need.
+Some people want to retire while they're young, whereas others are getting older and want to know how much more money they'll need.

-In this post, we'll discuss how much you may need to retire and possible avenues on how to get there.
+It's not a simple calculation, though there are methods to determine how much you'll need to retire.
+In this post, I'll discuss how much you may need to retire and possible avenues on how to get there.

 So, if you're making $100,000 per year, you would want to have enough money saved where you could withdraw $80,000 per year without running out of money before the end of your life.

-You may need more or less, depending on if you plan to work part-time, the lifestyle you want to live in your retirement, and other factors such as your health.
+Depending on if you plan to work part-time, you may need more or less, the lifestyle you want to live in your retirement, and other factors such as your health.

 One way for calculating the future value of your current salary is to use an online financial calculator.
 Let's say your salary today is $65,000, and you plan to work for 30 years.

-The idea here is that with $1,000,000, you should be able to withdraw up to 4% per year and live comfortably while the money grows at 4% or more with a conservative investment mix.
+The idea here is that with $1,000,000, you should be able to withdraw up to 4% per year and live comfortably while the money grows at 4% rate of return or more with a conservative investment mix.

 To keep up with inflation, you would need to withdraw slightly more money each year.
 However, with the 4% rule, your money should last you 25 or more years if withdrawals and returns are consistent.